-FRENCH PROSE: SELECTIONS FROM MODERN FRENCH LITERATURE 3 or 3 M. L. 201
+M. L. 201 FRENCH PROSE: SELECTIONS FROM MODERN FRENCH LITERATURE 3 or 3

-Prerequisites: M. L. 101, 102 or equivalent Selected readings from literary French of the 18th and 19th centuries.
+Selected readings from literary French of the 18th and 19th centuries.
 Attention given to the attainment of skill in reading and comprehension.

-FRENCH PROSE: FRENCH CIVILIZATION M. L. 202
+M. L. 202 FRENCH PROSE: FRENCH CIVILIZATION